sbnb-irb/chemical-checker/README.md

 2. Run the script (this script will require to type your password) with:

-        cd chemical_checker && sh setup_chemicalchecker.sh
+        cd chemical_checker && sh setup/setup_chemicalchecker.sh

 ### Running `Vanilla` Chemical Checker

 This is the easiest scenario where you simply use the CC code 'as is'.

-The setup_chemicalchecker script has created an alias in your ~/.bashrc so you can start the Chemical Checker with:
+The setup_chemicalchecker script has created an alias in your ~/.bashrc so you can start the CC with:
 ```bash
 source ~/.bashrc
 chemcheck